 According to the Organ Procurement Transplant Network, so far in 2022, 23 lung transplants have been performed locally, yet more than 100 people are still on the waiting list.

 When is a lung transplant needed?

-When damaged lungs can no longer be supported by medication or with breathing devices, or a patient’s lung function becomes life-threatening, this is when they will need a transplant.
+When damaged lungs can no longer be supported by medication or with breathing devices, or a patient’s lung function becomes life-threatening, they will need a transplant.
 Donate Life America explains how there are many diseases that can damage lungs enough to need a transplant.
-Some of these include chronic obstructive pulmonary disease, emphysema, scarring of the lungs, cystic fibrosis, sarcoidosis with advanced fibrosis, and pulmonary hypertension.
+Diseases include chronic obstructive pulmonary disease, emphysema, scarring of the lungs, cystic fibrosis, sarcoidosis with advanced fibrosis, and pulmonary hypertension.
 Unhealthy or damaged lungs can make it difficult for the body to get the oxygen it needs to survive.

 Step 1: Transplant Evaluation

 First up, one will need to be evaluated to see if they qualify for a transplant.
 This evaluation will include both emotional and physical well-being tests.

 If one qualifies for a transplant, they will be given a score that determines their place on the waiting list.
 This is called the Lung Allocation Score (LAS).
 Many things play a part in this score, including severity of disease and organ function, age, etc.